smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * To abort, use *catalina.bat stop* or quit the Java window.
 Use of control-C in the Java Window will not work once a study have been run.

-A successful start odf the RIF looks like:
+A successful start of the RIF looks like:
 ```
 12-Apr-2018 14:58:26.423 INFO [main] org.apache.catalina.startup.VersionLoggerListener.log Server version:        Apache Tomcat/8.5.29
 12-Apr-2018 14:58:26.425 INFO [main] org.apache.catalina.startup.VersionLoggerListener.log Server built:          Mar 5 2018 13:11:12 UTC